 libpng

 libpng is available as ANSI C (C89) source code and requires zlib 1.0.4 or later (1.2.13 or later recommended for performance and security reasons).
-The current public release, libpng 1.6.43, adds support for the eXIf chunk in the push-style PNG API (courtesy of Chris Blume) as well as numerous minor fixes and improvements.
-The pngexifinfo utility can now be found in contrib/pngexif as well.
+The current public release, libpng 1.6.44, includes minor fixes and improvements:

 Portability Note